Nestrix-Applications/project-tracker-OLD/README.md

-# Project Tracker
+# Assignment Tracker

 A simple and easy way to keep track of due dates and make a list.
-Works with any OS you can download java on.
+Made for MacOs

 ## Prerequisites

-- Java Development Kit (JDK) 14 or higher (25 reccomended)
+- Java Development Kit (JDK) 14 or higher

 ## Project Structure